 Chief Fields has conducted and participated in numerous training and professional development workshops.
-He is also a member of varied professional organizations including the Sheriff’s Associations, the Georgia Association of Chief of Police, and the American Jail Association.
+He is also a member of varied professional organizations including the Sheriff’s Associations, the Georgia Association of Chiefs of Police, and the American Jail Association.

-Chief Fields received a Bachelor of Science Degree in Political Science from Albany State University, and his Master’s Degree from the Public Administration Department; where he was honored with the 2008 James E. Carter Public Service Award.
+Chief Fields received a Bachelor of Science Degree in Political Science from Albany State University, and his Master’s Degree from the Public Administration Department, where he was honored with the 2008 James E. Carter Public Service Award.
 He completed a second Master’s Degree in Criminal Justice in fall 2009.
 In the area of academics, he is a member of the Alpha Kappa Mu National Honor Society, Pi Sigma Alpha Political Science National Honor Society, and PI Alpha Alpha National Honor Society in Public Administration.

 Chief Fields volunteers with and has been honored by various law enforcement and civic organizations; being named one of Albany’s “Forty under Forty” in 2007 by the Albany Herald.
 He is known for his love of cooking and has also been recognized as the Herald’s “Cook of the Week”.